Qatar plans new gas output boost amid global price collapse | Headlines

 Qatar plans new gas output boost amid global price collapse

-On partnerships for the new trains, Kaabi said QatarEnergy will go ahead and begin the engineering phase of this project on its own without seeking partners and then take a decision on partnerships later.
-The North Field is part of the world's largest gas field which Qatar shares with Iran, which calls its share South Pars.
+QatarEnergy chief Saad al-Kaabi said on Sunday a new expansion of its liquefied natural gas (LNG) production will add 16 million metric tons per year to its expansion plans, bringing total capacity to 142 million tons per year (tpy).
+The Qatari announcement comes as Asian LNG prices have recently collapsed to a nearly three-year low as higher-than-usual temperatures during the Northern Hemisphere winter have slashed demand.

-Qatar will further raise gas production despite a steep drop in global gas prices, pushing ahead with plans to extract more of the resource amidst fierce competition with rivals such as the United States.
-QatarEnergy chief Saad al-Kaabi announced on Sunday a new expansion of its liquefied natural gas production that will add a further 16 million tonnes per annum (mtpa) to existing expansion plans, bringing total capacity to 142 mtpa.
+Qatar will raise natural gas production despite a recent steep drop in global prices, in a long-term bet on rising demand for the less polluting fuel in Europe and Asia.
+QatarEnergy chief Saad al-Kaabi said on Sunday a new expansion of its liquefied natural gas (LNG) production will add 16 million metric tons per year to its expansion plans, bringing total capacity to 142 million tons per year (tpy).

-The Qatari announcement comes as U.S. gas prices trade near an all-time low if adjusted to inflation after a decade of meteoric rises in output which made the U.S. one of the top oil and gas exporters.
-Prices of gas in Europe also fell steeply despite a drop in Russian supplies after the U.S. and Qatar helped replace lost volumes.
+The Qatari announcement comes as Asian LNG prices have recently collapsed to a nearly three-year low as higher-than-usual temperatures during the Northern Hemisphere winter have slashed demand.
+LNG is gas that is super-cooled to a liquid, which reduces its volume to allow for transport by ship.
+Asian and European gas prices surged to a record in 2022 following Russia's invasion of Ukraine and the subsequent cutoff of Russian gas supplies to Europe.

+Amid the price surge, U.S. gas suppliers filled the supply vacuum, establishing themselves as the world's biggest LNG exporter in 2023, surpassing Qatar, though Qatari supplies also helped to replace the volumes.
+The Qatari announcement also follows a decision from U.S. President Joe Biden to

-Kaabi said gas markets in Asia would continue to grow and Europe would still need more gas for the foreseeable future.
-"We still think there's a big future for gas for at least 50 years forward and whenever we can technically do more, we'll do more," he said at a press conference to announce the expansion in Doha.
+In the announcement, Kaabi said Asian gas markets would continue to grow and Europe would still need more gas for the foreseeable future.
+"We still think there's a big future for gas for at least 50 years forward and whenever we can technically do more, we'll do more," he said at a news conference in Doha.

 "We see that Europe is going to need gas for a very, very long time.
 But the growth in Asia is definitely going to be bigger than the growth in Europe, basically driven by population growth."
-With this added boost, the overall expansion of the North Field from 77 mtpa currently to 142 mtpa by 2030 represents an increase of 85% in production.
+With this added boost, output from Qatar's North Field will rise from 77 million tpy of LNG currently to 142 million tpy by 2030, an 85% increase in production.

-Qatar is among the world's top exporters of LNG, competition for which had ramped up since the beginning of the war in Ukraine in February 2022.
-Despite the price drop all major gas producers including the U.S., Australia and Russia want to further increase output betting on further demand growth and worries that their gas might not be needed decades from now if energy transition makes green energy cheaper.

 "We will start preliminary engineering studies for the project and then at the right time we will announce how much is the cost when the project is settled."
 In December, Kaabi told Reuters that QatarEnergy had been drilling wells to assess expansion opportunities beyond the North Field East and North Field South phases.